 Tenants must notify their landlord in writing within five business days of finding or suspecting bed bugs.
 If you haven’t notified your landlord yet, you can still submit a complaint but notifying your landlord first will get the fastest results.

 The landlord must hire pest control professionals within 10 business days of the notice to investigate and eliminate any infestation.

 C/O Attention AIU – Bed Bugs

 Philadelphia, PA 19103

 If you have already notified your landlord in writing and they have not responded, you can attach the following to your application:

 - A copy of the notification with proof that it was sent.
 This can be a copy of an email with a return receipt or a copy of a notification sent by mail with a mail receipt.

 - A copy of documentation showing that a landlord / tenant relationship exists (i.e. an executed lease agreement; proof of rent payment).

-If the landlord had the property investigated but did not have pest control professionals perform recommended remediation service, you’ll need to attach:
+If the landlord had the property investigated but did not have pest control professionals perform recommended remediation service, please attach the following to your application: